aeternity/protocol/node/api/channels_api_usage.md

   transitions](/channels/README.md#overview).
-The implementation protects the client from edge cases when transitions take too long or never happen using a set of different timers - if the event doesn't occur in the specified time frame - the off-chain protocol is considered to be violated and the WebSocket connection is killed.
+The implementation protects the client from edge cases when transitions take too long or never happen using a set of different timers - if the event doesn't occur in the specified time frame then the off-chain protocol is considered to be violated and the WebSocket connection is killed.
 Those are optionally configurable alongside with the channel establish settings.
 Keep in mind that those are only local values for the specific participant, protecting one's own interest.
 The two